xboxdimensions/Polynomial-Computer-Algebra-System/README.md

 I built a Computer Algebra System to handle polynomials and rational functions (as I didn't want to use existing libraries ie [SymPy](https://www.sympy.org/en/index.html])).
+This was for a numerical methods course, yet ironically - I tried to use as much analytic means to avoid as much numerical approximations as possible.

 Complex Analysis was used - specifically Cauchy's Residue Theorem - which allowed for computation of improper integrals.